About Shelbyville

 Frequently Asked Questions

 To register to vote in Shelbyville, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Shelby County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Shelbyville, contact the Shelby County Clerk's office for schedules and ballot information.
+For local county and state elections (Shelbyville is an unincorporated community in Shelby County and does not hold municipal elections), contact the Shelby County Clerk's office for schedules and ballot information.

 Property records for Shelbyville, Texas are maintained by Shelby County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in Texas offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.